 Fixed radio links are frequently used for various purposes within telecommunications and broadcast networks, on either a permanent or temporary basis.
 Usually the justification for using a radio link instead of a wired or optical fibre link relates to geography or economics.
-They can often be used to provide fixed communication links between stations in a network supporting a different service (such as mobile communications): an application known as 'infrastructure' or 'backhaul'.
+They can often be used to provide fixed communication links between stations in a network supporting different services (such as mobile communications): supporting applications such as 'infrastructure' or 'wireless transport' networks.

 Point-to-point (PP) links are typically used for Radio Access Network backhaul as well as within telecommunications core networks and as broadcast contribution and distribution links.
 They may also be used as Small Cell Backhauling within local access networks to connect access points such as Radio LAN hotspots and femto cells to the core network.
 They can also be used in CRAN application providing connectivity for the fronhaul and midhaul networks.

 Point-to-multipoint (PMP) links are normally used within access networks, enabling network operators to provide services without the need to install conventional cables.
 A point to multipoint network topology provides a communication route (on a single radio channel for each sector) from one central point to a number of terminals where users are located.
 Each user location may be served directly from the central location or via one or more radio repeaters.